polkadot-fellows/xcm-format/proposals/0038-staking-instructions.md

 - `assets: MultiAssets`: The assets to stake.
 - `staker: MultiLocation`: The staker multilocation account where the stake will be locked.
-- `nominated: MultiLocation`: The multilocation where the stake should be allocated to.
+- `target: MultiLocation`: The target multilocation that the staked asset should be backing.

 Kind: *Instruction*